Oppenheimer security clearance hearing: Board composition and procedures

 On December 21, 1953, Oppenheimer was told by Lewis Strauss that his security file had been subject to two recent re-evaluations because of new screening criteria, and because a former government official had drawn attention to Oppenheimer's record.
 Strauss said that his clearance had been suspended, pending resolution of a series of charges outlined in a letter, and discussed his resigning his AEC consultancy.
-Given only a day to decide, and after consulting with his attorneys, Oppenheimer chose not to resign, and requested a hearing instead.
+Given only a day to decide, and after consulting with his attorneys, Oppenheimer chose not to resign and requested a hearing instead.
 The charges were outlined in a letter from Kenneth D. Nichols, general manager of the AEC.
 Pending resolution of the charges, Oppenheimer's security clearance was suspended.
 Oppenheimer told Strauss that some of what was in Nichols' letter was correct, some incorrect.
+Nichols wrote that he was "not happy with the inclusion of a reference concerning Oppenheimer's opposition to the hydrogen bomb development."
+He considered that "in spite of his record he is loyal to the United States."

-The hearing was held at a temporary building near the Washington Monument housing offices of the AEC.
-It began on April 12, 1954, and lasted four weeks.
-The AEC was represented by Roger Robb, an experienced prosecutor in Washington, and Arthur Rolander, while Oppenheimer's legal team was headed by Lloyd K. Garrison, a prominent New York attorney.
+The hearing was held in Temporary Building 3 near the Washington Monument housing offices of the AEC, and began on April 12, 1954.
+The AEC was represented by Roger Robb, an experienced prosecutor in Washington, and Arthur Rolander, while Oppenheimer's legal team was headed by Lloyd K. Garrison, a prominent New York attorney at the law firm of Paul, Weiss, Rifkind, Wharton & Garrison.
 The chairman of the Personnel Security Board was Gordon Gray, president of the University of North Carolina.
+Accordingly, the board is sometimes referred to as the Gray Board.
 The other members of the hearing panel were Thomas Alfred Morgan, a retired industrialist, and Ward V. Evans, chairman of the chemistry department at Northwestern University.
+The hearing lasted through May 6, when Garrison made a closing summation.

 The hearing was not open to the public and initially was not publicized.
 At the commencement of the hearing, Gray stated the hearing was "strictly confidential", and pledged that no information related to the hearing would be released.
 Contrary to this assurance, a few weeks after the conclusion of the hearing a verbatim transcript of the hearing was released by the AEC.
-Oppenheimer and Garrison also breached the confidentiality of the hearing, by communicating with New York Times journalist James Reston, who wrote an article on the hearing that appeared on the second day of the hearing.
+Oppenheimer and Garrison also breached the confidentiality of the hearing by communicating with The New York Times journalist James Reston, who wrote an article on the hearing that appeared on the second day of the hearing.